Planning Your Session

 - During (or before) your session, any requests for particular shots may be made and I am happy to oblige (as long as you, your family, and myself will be safe - I am well within my rights to refuse to photograph something degrading, dangerous, harmful to any persons involved) I am not responsible for shots not achieved due to uncooperative subjects, locational/lighting limitations, or forgetfulness by myself or the clients.
 I will absolutely try to get everything you wanted.

 - With your package you'll only receive professionally edited images.
 No RAW/unedited images are given out as they aren't a full representation of my work.
 The package also does not come with any prints.
-I can make recommendations for some great labs where your images will print wonderfully and true to colour.
+My intention is to have the prints and product portion of my website opened up by spring 2021.

 - Once your photos have been sent out to you you'll have 7 days to download them.
 After this time the download will expire and I'll have to resend.
 Please download within the time limit.